th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/setup-software.md

 sudo systemctl start zigbee2mqtt.service
 ```

-## 5. Optional install Hermes Led Control for Respeaker Leds
+## 5. Optional install Hermes Led Control for ReSpeaker LEDs

-Hermes Led Control controls the leds of the respeaker device.
-For example, when you say the Wake Word, the leds turn on.
+Hermes Led Control controls the LEDs of the ReSpeaker device.
+For example, when you say the Wake Word, the LEDs turn on.
-With this setting you always can see when the respeaker is active.
+With this setting you always can see when the ReSpeaker is active.

 ### Go to pi's home directory
 {: .no_toc }